30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 Bloome by Sasha

 This cute and also very tiny little spot serves brunch and coffee, and is the perfect little hangout on Via Laietana, where there’s not much else interesting around.
 Read my review here.
+They now have two more spots!

 Recommended: Try their drinks with adaptogens.